More and more fly fishermen are experiencing the incredible thrill of catching their first sailfish on fly.

 We’ve also had some success with casting to free swimming sailfish.
 This is like the ultimate sight fishing thrill but let me preempt you, it is extremely frustrating.

-Although incredibly rewarding the last two methods have proven to be incredibly difficult.
+Although incredibly rewarding the last two methods have proven to be also incredibly difficult.
 If you are a skilled fly caster and the opportunities presents itself, you should have a go at it.
 Who knows?

 Should you have any questions about fly fishing for sailfish, wish to make a booking or enquire about available dates, please contact us.